craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

 Section Defaults
 ^^^^^^^^^^^^^^^^
 Section Defaults provides inherited values to all children and sibling content items.
-To learn more about content inheritance see :ref:`newIa-content-inheritance` and for an example to see how Section Defaults is used in the Website Editorial blueprint :ref:`inherit-levels-example` .
+To learn more about content inheritance see :ref:`newIa-content-inheritance` and for an example to see how Section Defaults is used in the Website Editorial blueprint :ref:`newIa-inherit-levels-example` .

 ---------
 Packaging